 The proposed changes call for mining concessions to be granted through public bidding and reduce the concession period from 50 to 15 years, extendable once for another 15 years.

-According to the federal government, the current law allows a predatory exploitation of the country’s mineral resources, in the sense that a mining concession is granted for the totality of the resources found in the concessioned lot, so that the holder of a concession has rights over all the minerals or substances found, without the State or the community obtaining any benefit for such resources.
+According to the federal government, the current law enables the predatory exploitation of the country’s mineral resources.
+This is because a mining concession grants the holder rights over all the resources found within the concessioned area.
+As a result, the concessionaire controls all minerals or substances discovered, without the State or the community benefiting from these resources.

 Mining Law

-Another suggested change consists of transforming the figure of the assignment so that the head of the Ministry of Economy may grant assignments to companies of the public parastatal sector to carry out exploration and exploitation activities of minerals or substances.
+Another proposed change involves modifying the assignment process.
+The head of the Ministry of Economy would be authorized to grant assignments to public parastatal companies.
+These assignments would allow them to carry out mineral or substance exploration and exploitation activities.

-The assignment will have an indefinite term; the assignee entity will have the same obligations as the concessionaire, but will not be able to transfer its rights and obligations to private third parties.
+The assignment would have an indefinite term.
+The assignee entity would bear the same obligations as the concessionaire, but it would not be allowed to transfer its rights and obligations to private third parties.